Buccal nerve

 The buccal nerve (long buccal nerve) is a sensory nerve of the face arising from the mandibular nerve (CN V3) (which is itself a branch of the trigeminal nerve).
-It conveys sensory information from the skin of the cheek, and parts of the oral mucosa, periodontium, and gingiva.
+It conveys sensory information from the skin of the cheek, and parts of the oral mucosa, and periodontium.

 Structure

 Origin

 The buccal nerve is a branch of the anterior division of the mandibular nerve (CN V3).
-It is the only sensory branch of the anterior division.'
+It is the only sensory branch of the anterior division.

 Course and relations

 After branching from the anterior trunk of the mandibular nerve (CN V3), the buccal nerve passes between the two heads of the lateral pterygoid muscle, underneath the tendon of the temporalis muscle.
-It then passes anterior to the ramus of the mandible to first course deep to the masseter muscle, and finally anteroinferiorly' upon surface of the buccinator muscle' before piercing this muscle.'
+It then passes anterior to the ramus of the mandible to first course deep to the masseter muscle, and finally anteroinferiorly upon surface of the buccinator muscle before piercing this muscle.

 Communications

 It connects with the buccal branches of the facial nerve on the surface of the buccinator muscle.
 It gives off many significant branches.